Understanding Postpartum Anxiety: A Guide for New Mothers in Los Angeles

 Restlessness, irritability, or feeling on edge

-In some cases, postpartum anxiety can manifest as postpartum OCD, characterized by intrusive, repetitive thoughts (often about harm coming to the baby) and compulsive behaviors aimed at reducing anxiety.
+In some cases, postpartum anxiety can manifest as postpartum OCD.
+This involves intrusive, repetitive thoughts (often about harm coming to the baby) and compulsive behaviors aimed at reducing anxiety.

 What is Postpartum Depression?

 Postpartum depression (PPD) is a mood disorder that can develop after childbirth.
-It's more than just the "baby blues,” it's a persistent feeling of sadness, hopelessness, and worthlessness that can make it difficult to care for yourself and your baby.
+It's more than just the "baby blues."
+It's a persistent feeling of sadness, hopelessness, and worthlessness.
+This can make it difficult to care for yourself and your baby.

 Persistent sadness, emptiness, or hopelessness